Man accused of disturbing Baton Rouge restaurant with fake bomb threat

 Deputies say that, once again, those within the establishment were disturbed by Barnes' behavior and called authorities.

-Officials say when they arrived and checked the box that supposedly contained a bomb, no such bomb was found inside of the box.
+Officials say when they arrived and checked the box that supposedly contained a bomb, no such bomb was found.

 Barnes was arrested and booked into East Baton Rouge Parish Prison on charges of communicating of false information of planned arson and disturbing the peace.